pc2/sus-compiler/README.md

 As an added benefit, hardware modules can then alter their construction based on this information, so for example, a FIFO can use a standard synchronous implementation for a single clock, but then switch to different CDC approaches for (un-)synchronized clocks.

+By including clocks in the language itself, we can then start making statements about data rates.
+For example a channel may be outputting on clock A, with full bandwidth, and then be transported onto clock A*2 at half its bandwidth.
+One neat way of expressing the signal throughput is done by [Aetherling](https://aetherling.org/).
+Signals are expressed as sequences of valid and invalid elements.

 ### Strong Standard Library
 - Avoids repeating common structures
 - Refuse to rely on "inference" for hard logic blocks, instead start from the constraints inherent in these hard logic blocks to adapt the hardware around these blocks.
 For example hard logic registers around multiply blocks and BRAM blocks.
-This integrates well with streams for example
+This integrates well with streams for example.

 ## Constraints